- "AL" redirects here. For the Brazilian state with the same postal abbreviation, see Alagoas; for the U.S. state, see Alabama.

 From Tirana, many buses and furgons a day depart to Shkodër, Durres, Elbasan, Fier and Berat.
 Furgons departing to the south like Gjirokaster or Saranda tend to depart fairly early in the morning.
 Check out the schedules under Tirana#By bus.

-A good website to find the latest bus times (and prices), even for cross border transport, is gjirafa.com.
-Prices are indicative and each bus (driver) should have a proper stack of tickets with him, where you could identify the right price.
+Since August 2024, Google Maps has most intercity bus connections and times available and can be used for quite reliable trip planning.
+Also, you can you the trip planner of the official website.
+However, don't rely on the very last bus to go anywhere especially for destinations further away like Saranda.
+Bus cancellations are not unheard off.
+Before, a good website to find the latest bus times, even for cross border transport, was gjirafa.com.
+Prices are indicative and each bus (driver) should have a proper stack of tickets with him where you can identify the right price.
 Note that city names of other countries might be spelled differently in Albanian when searching.
 So, not finding a city does not mean that there is no connection.

 By train